QUOJO-DAWSON/eks-infra-automation/README.md

 # EKS Infrastructure Automation

-This repository contains Terraform code to automate the deployment of an Amazon EKS cluster with various add-ons and configurations for running containerized applications.
+This repository contains Terraform code to automate the deployment of an Amazon EKS cluster with various add-ons and configurations for running containerized applications on AWS.

 ## Architecture Overview